wazo-platform/wazo-doc/source/administration/sccp/sccp.rst

 ::

  Congratulation !
-You now have a fully configured SCCP phone, you can now call and receive call.
+Your SCCP phone is now ready to be called !